onamfc/cheesebox/CONTRIBUTING.md

-# Contributing to Private Video
+# Contributing to Cheesebox

-Thank you for your interest in contributing to Private Video!
+Thank you for your interest in contributing to Cheesebox!
 We welcome contributions from the community.

 ## Getting Started